kenscripts/UniAmp/README.md

 \
 To accomplish this, selection criteria can be imposed to select the most optimal unique reference sequence based on the user's preference.
 In the original UniAmp publication, sequences with a size of 150-250 bp and GC content of 40-60 % were selected.
 The remaining unique reference sequences were than aligned against the NCBI nucleotide collection database.
 The unique reference sequence with the least amount of matches was used for primer design.
 ### Primer-BLAST
-Once a unique reference sequence is selected, this sequence is uploaded to the Primer-BLAST server (https://www.ncbi.nlm.nih.gov/tools/primer-blast/).  \
+Once a unique reference sequence is selected, this sequence is uploaded to the Primer-BLAST server (https://www.ncbi.nlm.nih.gov/tools/primer-blast/).
-\
 The html output is saved and used in the next step.
 ### Get primer info
-The following step is implemented using Primer-BLAST output:  \
+The following script is implemented using Primer-BLAST output:  \
 `uni_pcr.sh`  \
 ***Description***: Html output from Primer-BLAST is parsed.
 In-silico PCR is performed on reference genome to determine number of reference amplicons generated for primer pairs.
 In-silico PCR is also performed on query genome(s) as one final check for unique reference genome amplicons.  \
 ***Inputs***: Primer-BLAST html output, text file containing query paths, reference genome path  \